pjc21/Unikitty-Mod/README.md

 Original sound file modified:
 - cut down to 1 second and converted to ogg format.

-This is the first minecraft mod I have created & first time playing around with java & minecraft modding.

 Please let me know if you have any issues.
 - Tested on single player & server.